natalievolk/NewHacks/README.md

 # NewHacks

-# team of four first year undergraduate Engineering Science students at the University of Toronto
+# Team of four first-year undergraduate Engineering Science students at the University of Toronto